Analysis | The Nationals just revamped their player development staff. What were the biggest changes?

 Which hires stand out?
 Bringing on Joel Hanrahan, a former Nationals reliever, has intrigued a few people in the organization.
 Hanrahan, 40, was on the fast track with the Pittsburgh Pirates, finishing last season as pitching coach for the Class AAA Indianapolis Indians.
 But he left Pittsburgh this winter to join the Nationals as pitching coach for the low-Class A Fredericksburg Nationals, two steps further from the majors.

 It’s worth noting, though, that the minor league ladder doesn’t always work the same for coaches as it does for players.
 In some cases, organizations want their sharper hitting and pitching coaches at the lower levels, where players are more likely to make big fundamental changes and set their course.
-When The Post spoke with starter Wil Crowe last June, he raved about Hanrahan’s ability to spot mechanical issues, explain tweaks and, for Crowe, help increase velocity by preaching “hill connection” (keeping his back heel on the rubber for more of his delivery).
+When The Post spoke with starter Wil Crowe in June, he raved about Hanrahan’s ability to spot mechanical issues, explain tweaks and, for Crowe, help increase velocity by preaching “hill connection” (keeping his back heel on the rubber for more of his delivery).
 Crowe, who was traded from the Nationals to Pirates in December 2021, said Hanrahan gave him tips he never heard as a prospect for Washington.

-Other hires that drew some buzz among team officials this week: David Longley as director of player development technology and strategy (we’ll get to that in a second); Joe Dillon returning as hitting coordinator after two seasons as the Philadelphia Phillies’ hitting coach; and Crisp, a former big leaguer, as outfield/baserunning coordinator (there’s hope that Crisp and Eric Young Jr., the Nationals’ new first base coach, will improve baserunning throughout the organization).
+Other hires that drew some buzz among team officials this week: David Longley as director of player development technology and strategy (we’ll get to that in a second); Joe Dillon returning as hitting coordinator after two seasons as the Philadelphia Phillies’ hitting coach; and Crisp, a former big leaguer, as outfield/base-running coordinator (there’s hope that Crisp and Eric Young Jr., the Nationals’ new first base coach, will improve base running throughout the organization).

 Which new role stands out most?
 The addition of Longley as the director of player development technology and strategy feels like the biggest step for the organization.
 His résumé is impressive: assistant director of baseball operations in San Diego for four years; before that, a staffer in major league operations who served as the team’s Spanish interpreter, giving him clubhouse experience; and before that, an assistant in player development and scouting for the Yankees.
 But more than anything, Longley represents an important step for the Nationals, who have long been behind on data and technology in the minor leagues.

 This does not, however, mean Washington has caught up.
 Not in any sense.
 For many organizations, Longley would be leading a small- to medium-sized team of analysts and/or data-focused coaches and coordinators.
-His challenge now — and a challenge for the Nationals as a whole — is to change a player development culture that’s been slow to adopt new-age practices in recent years.
+His challenge now — and a challenge for the Nationals as a whole — is to change a player development culture that has been slow to adopt new-age practices in recent years.
 They always had to start somewhere.

 What is a developmental coach?
 Quite literally, someone who will aid in development at the affiliates, a sort of bench coach focused more on fundamentals and teaching than in-game strategy.
 In 2021, the Nationals had only a manager, hitting coach, pitching coach, athletic trainer and strength and conditioning coach at each site.
 The developmental coaches — Billy McMillon in AAA, Oscar Salazar in AA, Mark Harris in high-A, Carmela Jaime in low-A and Destin Hood in Florida — will provide an extra hand and whatever’s needed based on the roster.
 Harris, for example, is a skilled infield coach and could key on Jordy Barley, a young shortstop who may very well wind up in high-A Wilmington to begin the season.